VictorGranado/UI-MT_redefined/README.md

 State: Running
 ```

-This feature is for low-voltage logic-level signal testing only.
+This feature is for low-voltage signal testing only.
+It is not intended to drive high-current loads or replace professional signal-generation equipment.

 ---